Consensys/linea-tracer/PLUGINS.md

   - `tracerVersion`: _string_ - The tracer version.
 It will return an error if the requested version is different from the tracer runtime

-### Trace generation - RollupTraceGenerationRpcPlugin
+### Trace generation - TracesEndpointServicePlugin

 This plugin registers an RPC endpoint named `generateConflatedTracesToFileV0` under the `rollup` namespace.
 The endpoint generates conflated file traces.